justinlittman/fbarc/README.md

     }

 F(b)arc supports retrieving parts of the graph for archiving.
-To do so, it allows you to specify what fields and connections to retrieve for a particular node type.
-(The definition of what fields and connections to retrieve is referred to as a node type definition and is described further below).
+To do so, it allows you to specify what fields and edges to retrieve for a particular node type.
+(What fields and connections to retrieve is referred to as a definition and is described further below).

 ## Getting API keys
 Before you f(b)arc you will need to register an app.
 To do this: